-Treatment Foster Care offers additional support and services to kids with significant trauma.
+Treatment Foster Care offers additional support and services to kids and foster parents.

 We want you to be informed, comfortable and confident in your decision to open your heart and home to youth in Treatment Foster Care.
-We encourage you to call us so we can discuss with you the needs and behaviors of children that come into care and what situations and experiences you might expect to have in your home.
+We encourage you to call us so we can discuss with you the details of caring for kids with trauma and what you might expect.